Welcome from Mrs Farrington!

 At Shobnall, we award reading certificates each half term, to support with reading at home.
 Ideally we ask that children are read with daily and check reading diaries every day for a log of what has been read at home.
 Please remember that reading can take many forms and can include magazines, e-readers, audio books and signage around the supermarkets.
 All print enables discussion and extends vocabulary.

-Mr Attwood joins us each Wednesday and Thursday and leads a session on Physical Development.
+Each week, Mr Attwood works in Nursery on a Wednesday and Thursday and leads a Physical Development session on Thursday.
 This either takes place in our school hall or in one of our wonderful outdoor learning areas.
-Children will only require a pair of black pumps in a named bag.
-These will be stored in the classroom to give children easier access to their coats in the cloakroom.

 This year the New Statutory Framework for Early Years comes into effect.
 Please see the EYFS curriculum page on the website for further information.

-Although we plan around half termly topics, our provision is continually changing and evolving to reflect the current interests and needs of our children.
+Although we plan around half termly topics, our provision is very flexible and is continually changing and evolving to reflect the current interests and needs of our children.

 This year’s topics are as follows: